SamVerschueren/alfred-link/readme.md

 ## Development

 When developing an Alfred workflow, you can call `alfred-link` directly from your cli.
-Either by installing `alfred-link` globally or by calling `alfred-link` from your `node_modules/.bin` directory.
+Either by installing `alfred-link` globally or by using the [postinstall script](#Usage) to implicitly call the local installation.
 This will create a symlink in the Alfred workflows directory pointing to your development location without transforming `info.plist`.

 ```
-$ ./node_modules/.bin/alfred-link
+$ npm run postinstall # or `alfred-link` if global
 ```

 To remove the symlink afterwards, you can call `alfred-unlink`.

 ```
-$ ./node_modules/.bin/alfred-unlink
+$ npm run preuninstall # or `alfred-unlink` if global
 ```